Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Dataset Construction

+To ensure geometric consistency across heterogeneous modalities, we calibrate all sensors in a unified LiDAR-centric coordinate system.
+The calibration pipeline consists of camera intrinsic calibration and LiDAR--camera extrinsic calibration.

+\textbf{Camera Intrinsic Calibration.} We independently calibrate the panoramic, thermal, and polarization cameras using checkerboard patterns captured from diverse viewpoints.
+For thermal and polarization cameras, we adopt the standard pinhole model with radial and tangential distortion.
+For the Panoramic Annular Lens (PAL) camera, we use the generic Taylor (OCam) model~\cite{scaramuzza2006toolbox} to handle its strong nonlinear omnidirectional projection.
+All intrinsic parameters are estimated by minimizing the reprojection error of checkerboard corners and are fixed for the entire dataset.

-\textbf{LiDAR–Camera Extrinsic Calibration.} After intrinsic calibration, we estimate the extrinsic transformations between the LiDAR and each camera.
-Let $\mathcal{F}_{L}$ denote the LiDAR coordinate system and $\mathcal{F}_{C}$ denote a camera coordinate system.
-The goal of extrinsic calibration is to estimate a transformation $\mathbf{T}_{L}^{C} \in SE(3),$ consisting of a rotation $\mathbf{R}_{L}^{C}$ and a translation $\mathbf{t}_{L}^{C}$, such that a 3D point expressed $\mathbf{p}_{L}$ in the LiDAR frame can be transformed into the camera frame by
+\textbf{LiDAR--Camera Extrinsic Calibration.} After intrinsic calibration, we estimate the rigid transformation between the LiDAR frame $\mathcal{F}_{L}$ and each camera frame $\mathcal{F}_{C}$.
+Given a LiDAR point $\mathbf{p}_{L}$, its coordinate in the camera frame is computed as

-To estimate $\mathbf{T}_{L}^{C}$, we adopt a corner-based extrinsic calibration strategy using a planar whiteboard.
-The whiteboard contains four well-defined corners and a sufficiently large planar surface, making it reliably observable by both LiDAR and cameras.
-During data collection, the whiteboard is placed at multiple positions and orientations within the overlapping field of view of the sensors.

-For camera observations, the four 2D corner points of the whiteboard are manually annotated in each image to avoid detection ambiguity under challenging imaging conditions (\textit{e.g.}, thermal or polarization modalities).
-Let

-denote the annotated image coordinates of the four corners in the $i$-th frame.
-In the LiDAR domain, the four corresponding 3D corner points are also manually selected from the point cloud.
-The 3D corner points are denoted as